VTM-FAME/NicholasPersa.github.io/_posts/2016-01-10-test-or-study-2-learn.md

 Opposingly in the still studied (3) and completed item removal (4) conditions, learners recalled 36% (x̅) and 33% (x̅), respectively.

+###Repeatedly test knowledge in order to promote long-term retrieval capability.